devOpifex/erratum/docs/src/guide/handling.md

 ## Rules and Checks

-When writing code one often themselves writing a lot of conditions to check inputs, outputs, etc.
+When writing code one often finds oneself writing a lot of conditions to check inputs, outputs, etc.

 Together with an error often comes checks that define when it should be raised.
 Erratum lets one define those rules (with the `rule` field or `addRule` method), these rules can then be checked with the `check` method.
 Internally it runs the rules and if any of them does not return `TRUE` raises the error.